wdi-sg/project-1/README.md

 generateGrid()
 * create grids for the game board
-* looping to check for particular sequence to be created with block or road
+* looping through to check for particular sequence to be created with either wall or path
+* adding restart points on certain coordinates

 generateSequence()
-* create random numbers for the game and push to sequence array
-* loading the game level to set the length of the array
+* get the game level to set the length of the array
+* create random numbers base on the length and push to sequence array

 function generateSpots() {
-* generate random spot for the colours around the 8 grids
+* generate random spot for the colours around the 8 sections

 generateSequenceColor()
-* base on generateSequence(), get the number to point to the colour
+* base on generateSequence(), get the numbers to link with the colours

 ---